 Green Wood Bowl

-This is the sequence of log to bowl pictures.
+This is the sequence of log to finished bowl steps.

 This is the other half of the same log.
 Sometimes things just don't go as planned.
 But it is still a good learning experience.
 I was glad I had my full face shield on when this bowl blew apart, twice.
 After the first chunk broke out I used a parting tool and cut the broken area off to make a smaller bowl.
 But as you can see that bowl then blew up too.
 These were caused by small catches as I tried to start the cut at the rim with a bowl gouge.
 I am going to try turning the gouge more sideways like a scraper and cut from 1/4" inside of the bowl back out to the rim.
 After that starter cut I think I can use the bowl gouge to finish the cut into the bottom of the bowl.